AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/content-requests.md

 1. **How can I opt-out?**

 We highly recommend using the Real Use Monitoring (RUM)  due to its significant benefits and that it can allow you to optimize your digital experiences.
-It can offers valuable insights that can help improve website performance.The service is designed to be seamless and has no impact on your website’s performance.
+It can offers valuable insights that can help improve website performance.The service is designed to be seamless and has no impact on your website's performance.

 Opting out means missing out on these insights.
 However, if you encounter any issues, our support team is here to help.